 Elizabeth Warren To Consumer Chief: 'You Owe The Public Straight Answers'

-Sen. Elizabeth Warren sent a letter to the Trump administration's top consumer protection official late Thursday asking him whether he's doing the bidding of the industries he's supposed to be policing.
+Sen. Elizabeth Warren sent a letter to the Trump administration's top consumer protection official late Thursday asking him whether he is doing the bidding of the industries he is supposed to be policing.

-The move was in response to remarks about lobbyists made earlier this week by the acting head of the Consumer Financial Protection Bureau Mick Mulvaney.
+The move was in response to remarks about lobbyists made earlier this week by the acting head of the Consumer Financial Protection Bureau, Mick Mulvaney.

-Earlier this week, Mulvaney told a group of bankers and lobbyists that when he was a Republican Congressman he'd only talk to lobbyists who gave money to his election campaign.
+Earlier this week, Mulvaney told a group of bankers and lobbyists that when he was a Republican congressman he would only talk to lobbyists who gave money to his election campaign.

-Those remarks are drawing sharp criticism from Democrats who have also been critical of Mulvaney's efforts to pull back on regulation at the consumer protection bureau.
-Mulvaney has dropped a predatory lending lawsuit and said has said he's reconsidering a payday lending rule.
-He's also said he may shut down public access to a popular database customers use to file complaints against financial firms.
+Those remarks are drawing sharp criticism from Democrats, who have also been critical of Mulvaney's efforts to pull back on regulation at the consumer protection bureau.
+Mulvaney has dropped a predatory lending lawsuit and has said that he is reconsidering a payday lending rule.
+He has also said he may shut down public access to a popular database customers use to file complaints against financial firms.

-Sen. Warren told Mulvaney in a letter:
+Warren told Mulvaney in a letter:

 "Almost every one of your major decisions at the CFPB has fulfilled a request of a lobbying organization that has donated tens of thousands of dollars to your political campaigns."